View Source Supervisor Behaviour

 • Do not set the period to a very high value if you want to tolerate bursts.
 If you set intensity to 5 and period to 3600 (one hour), the supervisor will allow a short burst of 5 restarts, but then gives up if it sees another single restart almost an hour later.
 You probably want to regard those crashes as separate incidents, so setting the period to 5 or 10 minutes will be more reasonable.

-• If your application has multiple levels of supervision, then do not simply set the restart intensities to the same values on all levels.
+• If your application has multiple levels of supervision, do not set the restart intensities to the same values on all levels.
 Keep in mind that the total number of restarts (before the top level supervisor gives up and terminates the application) will be the product of the intensity values of all the supervisors above the failing child process.

 For example, if the top level allows 10 restarts, and the next level also allows 10, a crashing child below that level will be restarted 100 times, which is probably excessive.
 Allowing at most 3 restarts for the top level supervisor might be a better choice in this case.